dodona-edu/dodona-edu.github.io/en/guides/teachers/new-exercise-repo/README.md

 ## 2. Add the repository to Dodona

-All staff on Dodona has a "Repositories" link in the sidebar of the Dodona website, which takes you to an overview of the repositories.
+All staff on Dodona has a `Repositories` link in the sidebar of the Dodona website, which takes you to an [overview of the repositories](https://dodona.ugent.be/en/repositories/).
 To add a new repository, hit the big plus button on the top.

 ![add repository](./add-repository.png)